jonfru/jonfru.github.io/index.markdown

 </div>

 ---
 I am also interested in insects, arachnids, reptiles and other small animals.
-I have a colony of short-fingered sand geckos (*Stenodactylus sthenodactylus*) and dabble at macro photography.
+I have a colony of short-fingered sand geckos (*Stenodactylus sthenodactylus*) and dabble in macro photography.

 <a href="gec1.jpg"><img src="gec1.jpg" style="width:20%"></a><a href="gec2.jpg"><img src="gec2.jpg" style="width:20%"></a><a href="gec3.jpg"><img src="gec3.jpg" style="width:20%"></a><a href="ins1.jpg"><img src="ins1.jpg" style="width:20%"></a><a href="ins2.jpg"><img src="ins2.jpg" style="width:20%"></a>